triton-inference-server/server/docs/user_guide/metrics.md

     pending for this model, until the 1st request is finished.
 Afterwards, the next request should be picked up and the pending count should be decremented to 8, and so on until all requests are finished and the pending count is 0.
-- Dynamic Batcher queue for dynamically  creating batches from requests
+- Dynamic Batcher queue for dynamically creating batches from requests.
   - Assuming 1 available model instance with the dynamic batch scheduler configured with `max_batch_size: 4` and a sufficiently large `max_queue_delay_microseconds` (or queue of requests),